NoviSystems/labsite/README.md

 With our requirements installed, the vagrant machines booted, and labsite configured, we're ready to provision the Vagrant machines.
 This may take a little while, so grab a cup of coffee or something.
+Note that the provisioning process will ask you for some settings values up front.
+For now, you can skip those questions.

     $ fab provision.all

 At this point, postgres and redis are installed and running on the services VM.
 They have also been configured to accept connections from the application host.
 The application host has most of the software installed, and is ready to be deployed to for production level testing.
 It also has this directory synced to the vagrant user's home directory, which will allow us to run the django development server.